Safety packaging of pharmaceutical products

 The packaging of products under protective atmosphere (MAP) has long been proven in various industrial sectors.
 With this type of packaging, the natural ambient air in the packaging is replaced by a gas or gas mixture, often nitrogen and carbon dioxide (more rarely carbon monoxide or argon).

-In the pharmaceutical industry, too, "modified atmosphere packaging" optimizes the shelf life of tablets, powders, ointments and similar products in blister packs, vials, cans and similar types of packaging - right through to biotechnological packaging such as that used for laboratory kits.
+In the pharmaceutical industry, too, "modified atmosphere packaging" optimises the shelf life of tablets, powders, ointments and similar products in blister packs, vials, cans and similar types of packaging - right through to biotechnological packaging such as that used for laboratory kits.

 Pharmaceuticals’ packaging is usually done under nitrogen, as it is an inert gas with a high degree of purity and inhibits the oxidation and growth of aerobic microorganisms.
 The determination of any possible residual oxygen content in the packaging is also of great importance for quality assurance purposes.